vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/DEFENSE-GUIDE.md

 │   WORKLOAD DOMAIN A   │ │   WORKLOAD DOMAIN B   │ │   WORKLOAD DOMAIN C   │
 │  (Your customer VMs)  │ │  (Your customer VMs)  │ │  (Your customer VMs)  │
 └───────────────────────┘ └───────────────────────┘ └───────────────────────┘
-                   If attackers get in here, they only get one domain
+        If attackers get in here, the impact is mostly limited to one domain
 ```

 These VCF management components are Tier 0 infrastructure: